Updated: Dec 14, 2022

-That will lead to how often you have to negotiate with brokers.
-If your offers are flexible most brokers will ask for better terms EVERY time especially if its going to result in them making more commission.
+That strategy will lead to the frequency of having to negotiate with brokers.
+If your offers are flexible most brokers will ask for better terms EVERY time especially if it's going to result in them making more commission.

 You will come across some brokers who ask for better terms ONLY when they need to however that seems to be few and far between.
 Those are the brokers you need to develop a good relationship with as they are showing integrity.